vedanthv/SQL/README.md

-# 🚀SQL Practice from SQLZoo
+# 🚀SQL Practice from SQLZoo and University Course Material

 I've compiled the solutions to all of all 10 levels on the [SQL Zoo Tutorial](http://sqlzoo.net/wiki/SQL_Tutorial).